Francisco Malespín

-Francisco Malespín Herrera (1806 – 25 November 1846) was a Salvadoran military officer and politician, elected as the president of El Salvador in 1844.
-He served from 7 February 1844 to 15 February 1845, when he was deposed by his vice president Joaquín Eufrasio Guzmán after invading and overthrowing the liberal government in Nicaragua.
+Francisco Malespín Herrera (1806 – 25 November 1846) was a Salvadoran military officer and politician who served as the 3rd President of El Salvador from 1844 to 1845.
+He was elected in 1844 but was eventually deposed by his vice president Joaquín Eufrasio Guzmán after invading and overthrowing the liberal government in Nicaragua.
 He also led El Salvador to a short unsuccessful war against Guatemala.
-After being deposed, Malespin returned to El Salvador with forces from Honduras, but he was captured and assassinated.
-Some of Malespin's closest allies were Francisco Ferrera in Honduras as well as Juan Lindo, both conservatives.
+After being deposed, Malespín returned to El Salvador with forces from Honduras, but he was captured and assassinated.
+Some of Malespín's closest allies were Francisco Ferrera in Honduras as well as Juan Lindo, both conservatives.
 He was supported by Honduras after his downfall.

-Like many other conservatives, Malespín opposed Francisco Morazán, a prominent liberal politician, who opposed dissolving the Federal Republic of Central America.

 Biography

 Francisco Malespin was born on 28 September 1806 in Izalco, Intendancy of San Salvador.
 Francisco Malespín Herrera was the son of the marriage composed by Juan Malespín and Luisa Herrera and Rodríguez, who were domiciled in San Salvador in 1824.
 During the Central American Civil War (1826 - 1829), he was still young, he distinguished himself in the Battle of Mexico in 1828 and in the seizure of the Fortress of San Fernando de Omoa in Honduras in 1832.